 Knowing the different types of clauses helps you write different kinds of sentences.
+Every sentence must have at least one independent clause.

 The Simple Sentence

 A simple sentence is made from one independent clause.

 I love chocolate candy.
 Mia and Josh like to dance.
 My house is too small.